-- 1. Work with any SSCC's that have a contract with the Provider to determine date of on-site monitoring visit and determine files to review. - Schedule the monitoring visit with the Provider and send information on which files will be monitored.
-The Monitoring Review Notice must be sent at least 30 days in advance of the onsite monitoring visit. - 3.
-Schedule entrance and exit interviews. - 4.
-Be the point of contact for the Provider during the monitoring activities. - 5.
-Consolidate and prepare the final monitoring report to issue to the Provider with any necessary Performance and Quality Improvement Plans. - 6.
-Obtain Monitoring Report approval from the Quality Improvement/Assurance Director. - 7.
+- 1. Work with any SSCC that has a contract with the Provider to determine date of the Monitoring Review/on-site monitoring visit/desk review and determine records to review. - 2.
+Schedule the Monitoring Review/on-site monitoring visit/desk review with the Provider and send information on which records will be monitored for each SSCC.
+No other records will be reviewed on-site from what has been communicated to the Provider unless requested by a specific SSCC.
+A Monitoring Review Notice must be sent to the Provider at least 30 days in advance of the Monitoring Review with the necessary information for the SSCC Joint Monitoring Review. - Request documents necessary for the Administrative Review to include documents in the "ALL SSCCs Monitoring Items-Via Desk Review" section of the SSCC Joint Monitoring Tool.
+Any other documents needed by an SSCC for the Administrative Review will be requested/obtained by that SSCC. - 4.
+Schedule entrance and exit interviews. - 5.
+Be the point of contact for the Provider during the monitoring activities. - 6.
+Consolidate and prepare the final Monitoring Report to be issued to the Provider, to include the request of any necessary Performance and Quality Improvement Plans. - 7.
+Obtain Monitoring Report approval from the SSCC Quality Improvement/Assurance Director/Provider Relations Coordinator or designee. - 8.
 Review and accept any Performance and Quality Improvement Plans (PQI Plans) as needed.